Illinois Background Checks & Criminal History Screening

 The great city of Chicago is one of our favorite places to visit and our Chicago-based clients always have a great combination of mid-west values and big business aspirations.

-We enthusiastically welcome new Illinois business partners and invite you to check out the HireSafe way of doing things.
+We enthusiastically welcome new Illinois business partners and invite you to check out the HireSafe way of conducting Illinois background checks.
 We think it's a great fit.

 HireSafe has an A+ rating with the Better Business Bureau, thanks to 16 years of professional, reliable, and compliant background screening services.